-Edo Govt commits to reforms in oil, gas sector - THISDAYLIVE
+Edo Govt Commits to Reforms in Oil, gas Sector - THISDAYLIVE

 He advised the staff to peacefully carry out their duties, while being prayerful as God is the giver of life and all good things.

-Responding on behalf of the ministry’s staff, the Permanent Secretary, Barr.
-Sam Oko-Ose, welcomed the Commissioner to the Ministry while conducting him around all the departments and explained their functions and duties.
+Responding on behalf of the staff members, the Permanent Secretary, Mr. Sam Oko-Ose welcomed the Commissioner to the ministry while conducting him around all the departments and explained their functions and duties.